s-handyside/mcp-server-atlassian-confluence/README.md

 1. Create service files in the `src/services` directory
 2. Implement controllers in `src/controllers`
 3. Create tool implementations in `src/tools`
-4. Create resource implementations in `src/resources`
-5. Register your new tools and resources in `src/index.ts`
+4. Register your new tools in `src/index.ts`

 ## Developer Tools